 Milestone (Essential elements) What are we trying to do?
 (Aim) Who will do it?
 (Roles and responsibilities) How are we going to do it?
 (Strategies) How will we know how we are going?
 (Measures) How long will it take?
-(Timeframe) What is the estimated cost? (\$) The development of Children and Family Centres facilities will reflect the needs of the range of service providers and the community and is service delivery to Aboriginal children and their families Enabling Group, DFC, Health, DPC, Department of Transport, Energy & Infrastructure (DTEI). feasibility study and construction. • 2009/10 - Planning • Late 2010/ 11 3 - Construction • 2011 onwards - Implementation designed for flexible and multiple use.
+(Timeframe) What is the estimated cost? (\$) 2.
+Management - Building/Refurbishment The development of Children and Family Centres facilities will reflect the needs of the range of service providers and the community and is To develop facilities that maximise the opportunities for Integrated early childhood service delivery to Aboriginal children and their families DECS will be the lead agency, working in collaboration with the Enabling Group, DFC, Health, DPC, Department of Transport, Energy & Infrastructure (DTEI).
+The facilities development process has key stages of brief development, feasibility study and construction.
+A program for each site detailing key stages will be developed.
+There are 3 broad phases: • 2009/10 - Planning • Late 2010/ 113 - Construction • 2011 onwards - Implementation designed for flexible and multiple use.
 The facilities specification can include: • licensable space for child care programs • preschool facilities 2.1 Facilities Brief To develop a facilities brief that identifies and guides the development of facilities to deliver care, education, health and family support services DECS in collaboration with cross agency partners and key stakeholders Senior Project Officer to facilitate consultation with cross agency partners and key stakeholders Facilities brief completed By the end of December 2009 outdoor learning areas health consulting space community group space public toilets and nappy change facilities office accommodation 2.2 Feasibility Study Undertake a feasibility study on each identified site to produce a feasibility report and a costed concept plan DECS Capital Works in collaboration with Department of Transport Energy & Infrastructure (DTEI) as Project Managers.
 DTEI will lead the implementation of the feasibility study.
 Approved Feasibility Study completed for each site within budget By June 2010 storeroom reception Buildings may new builds or refurbishment of existing buildings depending on the 2.3 Ministerial Approval Gain Ministerial approval for construction of the costed concept plan DECS Submit a briefing and the feasibility report including costed concept plan to MECD Briefing approved By June 2010 particulars of the site.
-2.4 Construction To construct the approved plan DTEI will lead a construction tender process DTEI will from a project control group DTEI will let the tender to an approved construction company Program for each site will show timelines Program for each centre will outline timelines for the construction process Construction to commence by the end of 2010 3.
-Service Delivery-Types and/or Model Children and Family Centres bring together early To improve Aboriginal families' access to culturally competent early childhood care, education, health and family support programs DECS will lead the development of the service delivery model in collaboration with Health, DFC, , the non Work with key stakeholders, including local community engagement, to develop a service which outlines the Delivery of services and programs identified in the project plan Number of Aboriginal and By June 2010 There is a total recurrent funding available from 2009-2014 of \$12,185m including indexation
+2.4 Construction To construct the approved plan DTEI will lead a construction tender process DTEI will from a project control group DTEI will let the tender to an approved construction company Program for each site will show timelines Program for each centre will outline timelines for the construction process Construction to commence by the end of 2010